Home Page of Murray J Leaf

 social-cultural anthropologist, holding a PhD in social anthropology

-from the University of Chicago and a BA in philosophy from Reed
+University of Chicago and a BA in philosophy from Reed College.

-fact that we have organization.
-My basic conviction is that to
+with the fact that we have organization.
+My basic conviction is

 understand this, we have to look at all kinds of thought – economic,

-symbolic, and so on, not just one, and we have to see how they
+and so on, not just one, and we have to see how they are related

-are related to one another.
-And finally, my basic
+another.
+And finally, my basic philosophical orientation is

 restraint.
-We can understand what other people do, but only by putting
+We understand what other people think by letting them tell

 What I Do: